plagroen/Nightwatch/README.md

 Nightwatch is intended to be an unobtrusive device to aid with supervisory/care-taking tasks in the night-time.
 Think parents of young children, or people taking care of a person with a disease, old-age, disabilities or a mental disorder.

-Primary function of Nightwatch
+Primary function of Nightwatch:
-- Give a soft glow to the room when one of the caregiver comes out of bed. <br/>
+- Give a soft glow to the room when one of the caregivers comes out of bed.<br/>
 Softly enough not to wake any bed/roommates, but bright enough for the care giver to safely navigate the room. <br/>
-*No more banged toes, no more grumpy partners!*
+*No more banged toes, no more grumpy partners!*<br/>
+(This assuming a scenario where there is more than one caregiver, and all are sharing a bed/room.
+Single caregivers can simply enjoy no more banged toes without having to reach for the light.)

 Secondary functions are:
 - Alarmclock w. optional wake-up light